Materiality for sustainability topics

 Woodside conducts a materiality assessment process to inform our understanding of which sustainability topics are most relevant to our business activities and stakeholders.

-Materiality process for sustainability topics
+Materiality assessment process for sustainability topics